Best Blankets and Throws For Your Home

 Down: Thinner and lighter than down comforters, down blankets feature a layer of feathers (typically goose or duck) stitched between two layers of fabric.
 Ideal for keeping you warm in the winter, down is plush to the touch but breathable enough to keep you cool in the summer as well.
 Down alternative is also available for those who want the look and feel of down but may suffer from allergies.
 Be sure to read the packaging to find the best down blanket.

 Wool: Wool blankets are great at keeping you warm, especially during winter months.
 They are also chosen because of their soft-to-the-touch texture.
-A bit heavy for spring and summer months, wool makes one of the best winter blanket choices.
+A bit heavy for spring and summer months, wool makes one of the best winter blanket choices because it's ultimately the warmest.
 A good wool blanket will not be itchy and should feel fuzzy but soft against your skin.

 Electric Blanket: Made of synthetic fibers, electric blankets feature a heating element and adjustable thermostat that allow you to choose your desired temperature.
 A great investment for those who live in cooler climates, choosing the best electric blanket will depend on color and fabric preferences.
 But it’s good to note that this style of blanket is available in an array of choices.